maisk/atom-psql/README.md

  * Render query results in html view
  * Render query results in text view
  * Open query results in editor
- * Wditor autocomplete for table names
+ * Editor autocomplete for table names
  * Toolbar
  * Specific psqlrc for atom-psql  use: ~/.atom-psqlrc
  * Autoclose of query result views